Theory of polar domains in moir\'e heterostructures: Results

 The total polarization of \chem{MoS_2} (3R) and \chem{MoS_2/MoSe_2} (both stackings) as a function of $\th$ and $\Ef$ is summarized in Figs.~\ref{fig:pol-contour} (j)-(l).
 The 3R-stacked homo-bilayers show a nonlinear response to the field at small twist angles.
 The 3R-stacked hetero-bilayers only show a noticeable response when a strong field is applied in the direction opposite to the orientation of the MPDs, and the 2H-stacked hetero-bilayers do not show a noticeable response at any of the values of $\th$ and $\Ef$ used in this study.

-The interlayer charge transfer in 3R-stacked \chem{MoS_2} along the configuration space diagonal is shown in Fig.~\ref{fig:gap-charge} (a) for several values of $\Ef$.
+The interlayer charge transfer, (the deformation of the electronic charge density on each layer, not the excitation of an electron across the layers), in 3R-stacked \chem{MoS_2} along the configuration space diagonal is shown in Fig.~\ref{fig:gap-charge} (a) for several values of $\Ef$.
 At zero field, we can see that the interlayer charge transfer exactly matches the shape of the MPD.
 For stronger fields, the charge transfer resembles the MPDs of the 3R-stacked hetero-bilayers with different chalcogens.
 The charge transfer as a function of field strength for the AA ($s=0$), AB, SP ($s=\frac{1}{2}$) and BA stacking configurations is shown in Fig.~\ref{fig:gap-charge} (b).
 It is continuous and linear for all except the AA stacking, which experiences a change in slope at $\Ef \approx 1$ \ V/\AA.
 These results are contrary to similar measurements in Ref.~\onlinecite{bennett2022electrically}, where the charge transfer was estimated from the M{\"u}lliken charges instead of the macroscopic charge density.
 No transfer was observed below $\Ef \approx 0.27$ V/\AA \, above which the charge transfer grew linearly with the field strength.
 The origin of the discontinuity was unknown, and because it was not observed here, may be an artifact of the previous calculations, since the M{\"u}lliken charges are not a well-defined quantity in a periodic solid.